wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2021-11-19-frugal-computing-consumer.md

 ### The problem:
   - The current CO₂ emissions from the internet and digital devices form about 2% of the world CO₂ emissions but are expected to rise steeply over the next two decades.
 By 2040 this "digital carbon footprint" alone will make up more than half of the acceptable global carbon footprint to keep global warming below 1.5°C. So the growth in digital carbon footprint is unsustainable: it would make it virtually impossible to keep global warming below the safe limit.
   - What is little known is that the CO₂ emissions from production of digital devices exceed the emissions from the electricity they use over their lifetime.
 So even if newer devices are more energy efficient, producing more of them will make the emissions problem worse.
   - Apart from the carbon footprint of production and energy consumption of our digital devices, their main purpose &mdash; accessing the internet &mdash; also causes increasing amounts of CO₂ emissions.
+As an end user, you only have direct control over a small fraction of this: the energy consumption of your home (or office etc) network.
+The core network consumes a huge amount of energy but it does this regardless of how much data you transfer.
+But there is indirect consumer control: if we collectively use more and more data, the network operators have to install additional capacity.
+Conversely, if we collectively used a lot less data, some of the networking infrastructure could be powered down and even decommissioned.
+So it still makes sense to be frugal with your internet data.

 ### The solution &mdash; what you as a consumer can do:
   - Buy fewer new devices (laptop/desktop/phone/tablet/TV):